addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

 Verify access
 -------------
-Use the following awscli command to verify that you are able to access the EC2 API
+Use the following awscli command to verify that you are able to access the EC2 API by attempting to show the EC2 regions.

 .. code-block::